JosephWoodward/Slugity/README.md

 **MaxLength:** The `MaxLength` property allows you to specify the maximum length of your generated slug.
 This length is calculated *after* stop-words, character replacements and invalid characters have been stripped from the slug.

+Setting the `MaxLength` property to null will disable trimming of the generated slug regardless of the slug's length.

+Default value: `MaxLength = 100;`

 **CharacterReplacement**